oracle-devrel/cd3-automation-toolkit/cd3_automation_toolkit/documentation/user_guide/Jobs_Migration.md

       ![image](https://github.com/unamachi/cd3-automation-toolkit/assets/103548537/5a1f54f1-3e50-4ec7-8634-494eec65ce56)

-2. Set up Repository SSH Authentication
+2. Set up OCI Devops repository SSH Authentication
     - Ensure SSH authentication is configured and operational on the Customer Jenkins instance.
-For detailed instructions, refer to the [OCI Code Repository documentation](https://docs.oracle.com/en-us/iaas/Content/devops/using/ssh_auth.htm).
+For detailed instructions, refer to the [OCI Code Repository documentation](https://docs.oracle.com/en-us/iaas/Content/devops/using/ssh_auth.htm).<br><br>

+    > Note - Steps to change the GIT repo are explained in next section.

 3. Ensure Availability of Ansi Color Plugin
     - Confirm the presence of the Ansi color plugin in the Customer Jenkins instance.
 This plugin is utilized in Automation Toolkit pipeline Groovy code and is necessary if not already installed.
 Plugin link: [Ansicolor Plugin](https://plugins.jenkins.io/ansicolor/)